netblue30/firejail/README.md

               jailtest creates test files in the directories specified by  the user and tries to read them from inside the sandbox.

+       4. AppArmor test

+       5. Seccomp test

-       The program is running as root exclusively under sudo.
+       The program is started as root using sudo.

 OPTIONS
        --debug